The Space Environment In-Situ Suite is comprised of four sensors that monitor proton, electron, and heavy ion fluxes in the magnetosphere.

 The information provided by SEISS is critical for assessing the electrostatic discharge (ESD) risk and radiation hazard to astronauts and satellites.In addition to hazard assessment, the information from SEISS can be used to warn of high flux events, mitigating any damage to radio communication.

-The SEISS instrument suite consists of the Energetic Heavy Ion Sensor (EHIS), the Magnetospheric Particle Sensor - High and Low (MPS-HI and MPS-LO), and the Solar and Galactic Proton Sensor (SGPS).
-Data from SEISS will drive solar radiation storm portion of NOAA space weather scales and other alerts and warnings and will improve energetic particle forecasts.
+The SEISS instrument suite consists of: the Energetic Heavy Ion Sensor (EHIS), the Magnetospheric Particle Sensors - High and Low (MPS-HI and MPS-LO), and the Solar and Galactic Proton Sensor (SGPS).
+The instrument suite also includes the Data Processing Unit (DPU).
+Data from SEISS drive solar radiation storm portion of NOAA space weather scales and other alerts and warnings and improve energetic particle forecasts.